V-Sekai/manuals/index.md

 ## Collaborative

-Our objective is to develop social virtual reality spaces, and we rely on the dedication of many Godot Engine contributors.
+We rely on the dedication of many Godot Engine contributors.
 More than 100 V-Sekai pull requests have been effectively incorporated into the heart of the Godot Engine.

 ## Get Involved